“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 His air of authority annoyed her as much as her instinctive response to him.
 She was a modern woman who ran an entire department at work.
 Julia didn’t have a problem with a man being in charge.
 She had definite problems, however, with domineering men—like the one she was looking at.

-“Do it now,” he told her.
 “I will not tolerate your rudeness.”

 Rude?
 Her manners were impeccable.
 Or, rather, they had been until this evening.